RedhawkSDR/redhawksdr.github.io/content/manual/devices/interacting-with-hardware/using-fei-device-ide.md

 3. In **Control Mode**, select **TIME_BASED** to specify the minimum dwell time of the scanner in seconds, or **SAMPLE_BASED** to specify the minimum dwell time in samples.

-4. In **Control Value** specify the dwell time.
+4. In **Control Value**, specify the dwell time.

 5. In **Delay (s)**, provide the number of seconds until the scan should start.

 6. Click **Next**.

-For **MANUAL_SCAN**, a page is shown where the single dwell frequency can be provided:
+       If **MANUAL_SCAN** was selected, the **Manual Scan** page is displayed and the single dwell frequency can be provided:

     ##### Manual Scan
     ![Manual Scan](../../images/ManualScanPage.png)

-7. For **DISCRETE_SCAN**, a page is shown where a list of frequencies can be provided:
+       If **DISCRETE_SCAN** was selected, the **Discrete Scan** page is displayed and a list of frequencies can be provided:

     ##### Discrete Scan
     ![Discrete Scan](../../images/DiscreteScanPage.png)

-8. For **SPAN_SCAN**, a page is shown where ranges of frequencies can be provided.
-Each range has a low (start) frequency, and a high (ending) frequency, and the step width the scanner should use while scanning the range:
+      If **SPAN_SCAN** was selected, the **Span Scan** page is displayed and ranges of frequencies can be provided.
+Each range has a low (start) frequency, a high (ending) frequency, and the step width the scanner should use while scanning the range:

     ##### Span Scan
     ![Span Scan](../../images/SpanScanPage.png)

-9. After entering the scan plan, click **Finish**.
-The scanning will start after the delay specified on the first page.
+7. After entering the scan plan, click **Finish**.
+The scanning starts after the delay specified on the first page.

-The wizard also provides the ability to save the data entered in the wizard to an XML file that can later be loaded.
-Use the load and save buttons at the bottom of the wizard for this functionality.
+To save the data entered in the wizard to an XML file that can later be loaded, click the save button at the bottom of the wizard.
+To load a previously saved XML file, click the load button at the bottom of the wizard.

 #### Controlling a Tuned Receiver